13 interesting facts about veganism you should know!

 13. The easiest way to try veganism is with Challenge 22

-The Challenge makes it easier than ever to try veganism with the support of experienced mentors, dietitians, and a community that’s continually growing.
-You will get advice, recommendations, and many recipes that will show you how accessible a vegan diet is.
-To try a vegan diet for 22 days for FREE, complete your registration here!
+Challenge 22 makes it easier than ever to try veganism with the support of experienced mentors, registered dietitians, and a community that’s always growing.
+You will get advice, recommendations, and recipes to show you how easy and delicious a vegan diet is.
+To try a vegan diet for 22 days for FREE, sign up for the vegan Challenge here!

 More like this: